long5436/Ryzentosh-Acer-aspire-7-A715-42G-Opencore-EFI/README.md

    5.4.
 Run `./install` in Terminal \
    5.5.
 After every time you plug in a headphone, a notification will appear.
 Please select "Headset" for the headphone microphone to work
 6. Increase nvram using https://github.com/DavidS95/Smokeless_UMAF (Optional)
-7. Fix sleep:
-   run `sudo pmset -a hibernatemode 0` in Terminal

 ## What's working: